 The North Face’ booties are warm and water-resistant, with durable high-traction soles.
 These camping slippers are ideal for putting on after a long day’s skiing or hiking to provide warm winter comfort to your feet, especially if you need that level of versatility and traction for walking in and around camp or your home/hut/lodge.
 We love these as warm winter slippers around the house, too.

-We appreciate the extensive use of recycled materials plus, the insoles can be removed and washed, when needed, which helps prolong their life. for $65, these are a great price, too.
+We appreciate the extensive use of recycled materials plus, the insoles can be removed and washed, (or upgraded to Superfeet) when needed, which helps prolong their life. for $65, these are a great price, too.

 Insulated camp booties buyer’s guide